cysouw/diathesis/text/c08_infinitive.md

 ### [ NDA | pNA ] *lassen + Infinitiv* Dative reflexive permissive passive + accusative (*Permissivpassiv*) {#sec:infinitive-lassen-dative-reflexive-anticausative}

-Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the reflexive passive (see [@sec:infinitive-lassen-reflexive-permissive-passive]), but now the dative is promoted to nominative subject [@next].
+Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the *lassen* reflexive passive (see [@sec:infinitive-lassen-reflexive-permissive-passive]), but now the dative is promoted to nominative subject [@next].
 Semantically this diathesis [@next b] has a clear permissive meaning.
 Syntactically, there seems to be a close connection to the *bekommen + Partizip* dative passive (see [@sec:participles-bekommen-passive]), which – though – lacks the permissive meaning [@next c].

 ::: ex
 a.
 Der Verkäufer schenkt mir den Rechner.